michaelmoreira/-directory-organizer/README.md

 # -directory-organizer
-Program to organize your directory very quickly.
+Program to organize your directory.